pyladies/pyladies/www/_posts/2015/2015-05-03-django-resources.md

 ---

 [Django][django] is one of the most popular web frameworks.
 It's a great option if you want to use Python to build web apps.
-Start with [the official Django poll tutorial][tutorial].
-[Two Scoops of Django: Best Practices For Django 1.5][twoscoops] was co-written by a PyLady - don't hesitate to ask for a free copy if you can't afford it.
+Start with [the official Django poll tutorial][tutorial] or the [Django Girls blog tutorial][tutorial].
+[Two Scoops of Django: Best Practices For Django 1.8][twoscoops] was co-written by a PyLady - don't hesitate to ask for a free copy if you can't afford it.

 Some popular Django hosting options: